josh-lim1234/Project-3/peer-review.md

 ## P3 Peer Review

-+ Reviewer's name:
++ Reviewer's name: Josh Lim
-+ Reviwee's name:
++ Reviwee's name: Sean Lim
 + URL to Reviewe's P3 Github Repo URL: *<https://github.com/example/p3>*

 *Answer the following questions in regards to the student's project you are reviewing.
 REMOVE THE INSTRUCTIONS FOR EACH PROMPT when complete.
 We should only see YOUR ANSWERS.*